fatihkurtl/fatihkurtl/README.md

-Hi there 👋
+## Hello, I'm Fatih Kurt!

-I'm Fatih, a Junior Full Stack Web Developer with a degree in Computer Programming and a passion for creating responsive and user-friendly web applications.
-I have experience working with various technologies and tools, including:
+I'm a junior full-stack web developer.
+I also have experience with Vue.js3, Svelte, JavaScript,  Node.js, Python, Flask, MySQL, Docker, and MongoDB.

 ### Technologies and Tools